 How do you work with the wider system?

-The service has effective partnerships and processes in place through joint working with other mental health services (crisis pathway, inpatient wards and liaison psychiatry), social services and the service also worked with learning disability services to create a joint pathway.
-The service has seconded three practitioners to work alongside our local acute hospital trusts in supporting people with dementia in hospital and improving proactive and safe discharge, enabling patients to return to their usual place of residence in a safe and timely way.
-Working alongside hospital trust colleagues, these practitioners have developed an action plan which will be delivered over the coming year.
-The service has also streamlined the process for carers to receive support plans/carer breaks by working closely with the Council’s Integrated Carers Team and offering a single assessment.
-128 Trust Assessments were completed for carers in 2017/18 resulting in 104 support plans to the value of £27,750.
+The service has effective partnerships and processes in place through joint working with other mental health services (crisis pathway, inpatient wards and liaison psychiatry), social services and have also worked with learning disability services to create a joint pathway.
+We recently seconded three practitioners to liaise with local hospital trusts to supporting people with dementia in hospital, improve awareness of each other’s service and processes, and explore ways to improve a proactive and safe discharge, enabling patients to return to their usual place of residence in a safe and timely way.
+This project led to the service designing the enhanced support function to further maintain and develop this partnership.
+We have also streamlined the process for carers to receive support plans/carer breaks by working closely with the Council’s Integrated Carers Team and offering a single assessment.
+128 Trusted Assessments were completed for carers in 2017/18 resulting in 104 support plans to the value of £27,750.

 Do you use co-production approaches?

 The service works closely with others to ensure the voice of people with dementia is heard and helps to develop the service.
-Monthly service user/carer reference groups operate in the true spirit of coproduction and community development coordinators help ensure the service is connected and listening to Bristol’s diverse communities and that it is able to respond with an accessible service.
-Last year, the service worked closely with community groups and those affected by dementia in these communities to produce a series of 6 short films to tackle some of the myths and stigma about dementia, including key messages around prevention, diagnosis, treatment and support.
-The service has 2 carers who sit on our monthly operations meeting alongside our commissioner.
-Both these carers also have a wider role within Bristol Mental Health.
+Monthly service user/carer ‘Focus on Dementia Network’ groups operate in the true spirit of coproduction and the service has benefitted from the input of those with lived experience when redesigning Wellbeing Plan templates or expanding the accessibility of the service’s website.
+Our community development coordinators help ensure the service is connected and listening to Bristol’s diverse communities, and that we are able to respond with an accessible service.
+In 2017 the service worked closely with community groups and those affected by dementia in these communities to produce a series of 6 short films to tackle some of the myths and stigma about dementia, including key messages around prevention, diagnosis, treatment and support.
+These short films have now been viewed over 4,000 times and have received recognition both nationally and internationally.

-The service website (www.bristoldementiawellbeing.org) is developed through listening to the needs of clients, and we have implemented website accessibility tools in response to requests from clients.
+We have a service website (www.bristoldementiawellbeing.org) which is developed through listening to the needs of our clients.
 The website includes a range of community resources which we regularly update.
 An ‘offline’ version of this is also produced and shared with people in their ‘Dementia Packs’ which everyone receives when they enter the service, recognising that our service user group may not be as connected online as their younger peers!
-The service also produces an annual Quality Account reflecting back on the previous year of service which is shared with stakeholders and the wider public.
-The service also attends regular events across the city including Bristol Pride and the Islamic Cultural Fayre, providing a range of resources relevant to the event and improving awareness of dementia and the range of help and support available both within and beyond the service.
+We produce an annual Quality Account reflecting back on our previous year of service which is shared with stakeholders and the wider public.

 What outcome measures are collected, how do you use them and how do they demonstrate improvement?